vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-scenarios.md

 ### Scenario LAST: Replica never becomes Primary
 There may be time in which the PRS event takes too long and must be rolled back.
-To accomplish this Scenario we will need to ensure we are using an older version of MySQL, and we will need to send excessive traffic to vtgate.
+To accomplish this scenario we will need to ensure we are using an older version of MySQL, and we will need to send excessive traffic to vtgate.

 {{< warning >}}
-This Scenario assumes you are running Ubuntu LTS 20.04, you may have to adjust if your environment is different.
+This scenario assumes you are running Ubuntu LTS 20.04, you may have to adjust if your environment is different.
 {{< /warning >}}